Jacques Lucas

-Jacques Lucas (born 12 June 1937) is Professor Emeritus at the University of Rennes 1.
+Jacques Lucas (born 12 June 1937 in Carhaix-Plouguer) is Professor Emeritus at the University of Rennes 1.
 Jacques Lucas is a solids-based chemist who specializes in the discovery of new lenses, contributing to their analysis, knowledge of their optical properties and their use in various fields (telecommunications, night vision and in situ analysis in chemistry and medicine).
 He is a member of the French Academy of sciences.

 Biography

 Jacques Lucas, Doctor of Science (1964), was appointed Professor at the University of Rennes in 1968.
 He is Professor Emeritus at the University of Rennes where he created and directed the Laboratory of Glass and Ceramics.
 He has spent his entire career at this university, which has included numerous visits abroad as a visiting professor in Tucson, Kyoto and Shanghai.
 He has directed more than a hundred doctoral students and published more than four hundred articles in the field of solid chemistry and especially infrared transmitting glasses.